-Having a long shared history, once as British colonies and later as one unified country, Malaysia and Singapore share plenty of similarities when it comes to its annual traditions and festivals.
+Having a long shared history, which includes being previous British colonies, Malaysia and Singapore share plenty of similarities when it comes to its annual traditions and festivals.
 One festival that both nations have in common is the Moon Festival, which is held on the 15th day of the eighth lunar month (October 4 for this year).

 Though it is called the Mid-Autumn Festival over in Malaysia and Singapore, it is more commonly known as the Lantern Festival and the Mooncake Festival amongst locals.
 As those names imply, the festival’s roots in moon worship and moon-gazing has become more of a footnote in the festival.
 Nowadays both young and old Malaysians and Singaporeans associate the festival with lantern parades and mooncakes.

 Though many Malaysian and Singaporean Chinese families believe that the Mid-Autumn Festival are a celebration of the moon goddess, Chang E, their version of the age old tale has a different twist.

 Unlike the traditional legend which says Chang E drank the elixir of immortality to prevent it from falling into the hands of Peng Meng, this version of the legend has it that Chang E drank the elixir to prevent her husband, Hou Yi, from becoming immortal.
 In this version of legend, Hou Yi had become a tyrannical and cruel king after his heroic deeds, and tried to get his hands on the elixir a goddess to attain immortality.
 Instead of a love story, where Hou Yi offers food on an altar to Chang E, this tale paints Moon Festival traditions as a thanksgiving to Chang E for saving her people from a despot.